 There are a wide variety of resources available to help you pay for college such as scholarships, grants, work-study programs, and student loans.
 Sources include federal and state government, your chosen college or university, as well as private sources.
 Follow these steps to take full advantage of what’s available.

-If you want to begin exploring your financial aid options and get an early start on the financial aid process, use the FAFSA4caster.
+If you want to begin exploring your financial aid options and get an early start on the financial aid process, use our Expected Family Contribution calculator.
 This tool will give you an early estimate of eligibility for federal student aid.
-You should also take advantage of the Net Price or True Cost Calculator on the Web sites of the colleges that interest you – these will help you estimate the financial aid and scholarships available to you.
+You should also take advantage of the Net Price or True Cost Calculator on the Web sites of the colleges that interest you.
+These will help you estimate the financial aid and scholarships available to you.

 Many scholarships are not posted until the fall of your senior year, but deadlines start popping up as early as December.
 See your high school counselor or career center manager for a list of scholarships and check out our list of state and local scholarships.
 Looking locally for scholarships can produce successful search results.
 Start with your local community/civic organizations and businesses.
 Ask your family and friends what organizations they belong to and see if they offer scholarship opportunities.
 Do your parents’ employers have scholarship competitions?
 Do you have an older friend who was awarded a scholarship from a local business or organization?
 Check it out!